-The study of the arts and sciences is an essential part of the preparation of a college graduate in that such study helps develop both knowledge in the discipline and an intellectual approach to problem solving.
-For more details on general education requirements across the College, visit www.excelsior.edu/gened.
+The study of the arts and sciences is an essential part of the preparation of an Excelsior graduate in that such study helps develop both knowledge in the discipline and an intellectual approach to problem solving.
+For more details on general education requirements across Excelsior, visit www.excelsior.edu/gened.